- Terms and Conditions for entry and participation

 - You must be 18 years or older to nominate someone for the Active School Hero award.

-- The first closing date for entries is 23:59 on 8th ukactive cannot guarantee that entries received after this deadline will be considered.
+- The first closing date for entries is midday on 10th April 2020 ukactive cannot guarantee that entries received after this deadline will be considered.

 - Please adhere to all defined word limits, image formats and video durations.
 Failure to do so could lead to these not being reviewed as part of the application